 Residents pursue their specific interests and enjoy ample faculty support.
 In the past, research topics have spanned the breadth of otolaryngology and have included both basic science and clinical endeavors.

 Our program has the advantage of access to research facilities at the National Institutes of Health and the Georgetown’s Lombardi Cancer Center, a National Cancer Institute-designated cancer center.

 - The MedStar Georgetown University Hospital (MGUH) Otolaryngology-HNS Research Fellow position is currently an unfunded position for medical students who are interested in gaining more research experience prior to entering residency.
 It is a one-year position, although adjustments can be made for less or more time depending on a case-by case basis.
 The position is based at both the MGUH as well as the Washington DC VA Medical Center.
-The research fellow will work closely with Dr. Jessica Maxwell, who will oversee the research projects and timeline throughout the year.
+The research fellow will work closely with Dr. Michael Hoa, who will oversee the research projects and timeline throughout the year.
 The research fellow is encouraged and expected to work with a variety of faculty members at MGUH, the VA, and MedStar Washington Hospital Center to gain experience in various subspecialties of Otolaryngology.

 - Over the course of the year, the research fellow is expected to conduct a number of projects, ranging from national database studies, single-institution retrospective studies, and cohort studies.
 The fellow will also have the opportunity to work with the Otologists on research studies through the NIH.
 Furthermore, there are opportunities to perform research on educational simulation, 3D modeling, and machine learning depending on interest and availability of active projects in those arenas.

 - If you wish to apply for the research fellowship position, kindly submit your updated CV along with a detailed personal statement expressing your specific interest in the role to our Research Coordinator Magalie Middeke by the application deadline of November 1st, 2023.